-This chapter addresses security planning for the This chapter presents the recommended set of projects that help to ensure the safe and efficient movement of people and goods within and through the Billings Urban Area.
+This chapter presents the recommended set of projects that help to ensure the safe and efficient movement of people and goods within and through the Billings urban area.
 These projects were identified from the previous LRTP and recent plans/studies, projects developed through the CIP and TIP process, projects developed through the deficiencies and needs assessment, and projects developed through the LRTP public involvement and interagency process.
 The LRTP investments provide several benefits to the transportation system: